 - Summit audiovisual items: 6 days

-Most books from unrestricted Clark College Libraries collections can usually be renewed twice, provided there are no requests on them, they are not billed, and the patron's record has not expired.
+Most books, DVDs, CDs, and videos from unrestricted Clark College Libraries collections can usually be renewed twice, provided there are no requests on them, they are not billed, and the patron's record has not expired.
 Exceptions may be made for Clark College faculty and administrators by circulation work leaders.